Northern Guangxi Rich Food: Unlock Guilin’s Spicy, and Sour Flavors

 Look for authentic Guangxi eateries where waitstaff know your name.
 Follow the crowds of elderly people after morning tai chi.
 They’ll lead you to steamed fish in lotus leaves or noodle shops with always-simmering broth.
 Let your senses guide you to discover a cuisine as beautiful as the Li River’s karst peaks.

-The Rice Terraces’ Influence on Regional Cooking Methods
+The Rice Terraces’ Influence on Regional Cooking Methods in Guangxi

 Traditional Chinese steaming methods here are as precise as the terraces’ stone walls.
 They balance heat and heritage perfectly.